kaixin-wang/kaixin-wang.github.io/_pages/about.md

 My interests of study are Statistics, Data Science and Computer Science.

-My research interests are in machine learning (e.g., supervised learning), and deep learning (e.g., convolutional network, reinforcement study, image recognition and natural language processing).
+My research interests are in machine learning (e.g., supervised learning and data modeling), and deep learning (e.g., convolutional network, reinforcement study, image recognition and natural language processing).